Murray Fraser Hall, 2500 University Drive NW, Calgary, Alberta T2N 1N4

 Alberta Law Review—published quarterly by the Alberta Law Review Society, a nonprofit group of law students from the University of Alberta and the University of Calgary.
 The objective of the Alberta Law Review is to promote legal research and scholarship, and to provide a forum for the discussion of contemporary legal issues.

 Mooting—UCalgary Law has a robust mooting program and our students have enjoyed highly successful outcomes in national and international competitions in mooting, debating, and negotiation.
+In 2016 UCalgary Law won the Canadian competition of the Philip C. Jessup International Law Moot Court Competition, the world’s largest moot court competition.

 There is a law student paper, the Moot Times, and many students actively participate in Student Legal Assistance (SLA) and our BLG Business Venture Clinic (see Special Programs—Clinics), as well as the Student Ambassador Program.
-The Q Centre located in MacEwan Student Centre is a campus-wide resource for the LGBTQA community on campus.

 Expenses and Financial Aid